 Our pro investing classes are the perfect way to learn stock investing.
 You will learn everything you need to know about financial analysis, charts, stock screening, and portfolio building so you can start building wealth today.

-Using the exact same scenario, but instead of expecting the stock to increase in value, we expect it to decrease.
+We are using the same scenario, but instead of expecting the stock to increase in value, we expect it to decrease.

 In options speak: